orstavik/JoiEvents/docs/1c_event_propagation/9_WhatIs_stopImmediatePropagation.md

 `stopImmediatePropagation()` is the same as `stopPropagation()`, except it will also block all event listeners, even the ones added to the same target element.

+ * `stopPropagation()` *allows* the event propagation function to finish calling all event listeners added to the current element before stopping.
+ * `stopImmediatePropagation()` *prevents* the event propagation function to call any other event listeners, including later event listeners added to the current element being processed.

 ## Demo: native behavior

 ```html